Autodesk/AutomaticComponentToolkit/README.md

 2. Build automaticcomponenttoolkit.go:
 <br/>`Build\build.bat` on Windows or <br/>`Build\build.sh` on Unix

-## Contributing
-The Automatic Component Toolkit is an open source project.

-Contributions are welcome and we are looking for people that can improve existing language bindings or create new bindings or implementation stubs.
-Have a look at the [contributor's guide](CONTRIBUTING.md) for details.

 ## Language Support
 ACT supports generation of bindings or implementation stubs for C++, C, Pascal, Golang, NodeJS and Python3.
 However, not all features of the IDL are yet supported by the individual binding or implementation language: